Skip to content

 TreeNode *cur = root, *pre = nullptr;

-// Loop find, break after passing leaf nodes
+// Loop search, exit after passing leaf node

 while (cur != nullptr) {